luismiguelcasadodiaz/inception/README.md

 • This subject requires putting into practice concepts related to Docker usage.

-+ This project involves setting up a small infrastructure composed of different services un- der specific rules.
++ This project involves setting up a small infrastructure composed of different services under specific rules.
 + You must use **docker compose**.
 + Each Docker image must have the **same name as its corresponding service**.
-+ Each service has to run in a **dedicated container**.
++ Each service must run in a **dedicated container**.
 + For performance reasons, the containers must be built either from the penultimate stable version of **Alpine or from Debian**.
 The choice is yours.
 + You also have to **write your own Dockerfiles**, one per service.
 The Dockerfiles must be called in your docker-compose.yml by your Makefile.
 + This means you must **build the Docker images** for your project yourself.
 It is then **forbidden to pull ready-made Docker images**, as well as using services such as DockerHub (Alpine/Debian being excluded from this rule).
 + Your containers must restart automatically in case of a crash.
 + Using network: host or --link or links: is **forbidden**.
 + The **network line must be present in your docker-compose.yml** file.
 + Your containers mustn’t be started with a command running an infinite loop.
-Thus, this also applies to any command used as an entry point, or used in entry point scripts.
+Thus, this also applies to any command used as an entry point or used in entry point scripts.
 The following are a few prohibited hacky patches: tail -f, bash, sleep infinity, while true.
-+ Configure your domain name so it points to your local IP address.
++ Configure your domain name to point to your local IP address.
 This domain name must be login.42.fr.
-Again, you have to use your own login.
+Again, you have to use your login.
 For example, if your login is luis, luis.42.fr will redirect to the IP address pointing to luis’s website.
 + The latest tag is prohibited.
 + **No password must be present in your Dockerfiles**.
 It is mandatory to use environment variables.
 Also, it is strongly recommended to use a .env file to store environment variables.
 The .env file should be located at the root of the srcs directory.
-+ Your NGINX container must be the **only entrypoint into your infrastructure via the port 443 only**, using the TLSv1.2 or TLSv1.3 protocol.
++ Your NGINX container must be the **only entry point into your infrastructure via port 443 only**, using the TLSv1.2 or TLSv1.3 protocol.

 ### Mandatory Part
 You then have to set up:
 • A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.

-• A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
+• A Docker container that contains WordPress + php-fpm (it must be installed and configured), only without nginx.

 • A Docker container that contains only **MariaDB**,without nginx.